yorickpeterse/oga/doc/css_selectors.md

 ### :nth-child(n)

-The `:nth-child(n)` selector can be used to select a set of elements based on their position or an interval, skipping elements that occur in a set before the given position or interval.
+The `:nth-child(n)` pseudo class can be used to select a set of elements based on their position or an interval, skipping elements that occur in a set before the given position or interval.

 In the form `:nth-child(n)` the identifier `n` is an argument that can be used